Laura McCabe, Associate Vice President for Research Regulatory Support

 Michigan State University researchers seek to conduct their research in ways that protect the health and safety of research subjects and investigators as well as the environment.
-The Office of Regulatory Affairs (ORA) offers online and face-to-face training and resources to help researchers assure safety in their labs, conduct research responsibly, and comply with relevant regulations.
-ORA also pursues accreditation and certifications to assure that programs relating to human and animal subjects and environmental health and safety not only meet, but exceed, federal regulations.
+The Office of Research Regulatory Support (ORRS) offers online and face-to-face training and resources to help researchers assure safety in their labs, conduct research responsibly, and comply with relevant regulations.
+ORRS also pursues accreditation and certifications to assure that programs relating to human and animal subjects as well as environmental health and safety meet federal regulations.
 These efforts aim to maintain Michigan State University‘s respected compliance record.
 The major units within the office include:

 Office of Environmental Health and Safety (EHS) - serves as a proactive provider of regulatory guidance, education, training, and compliance assistance to the university community to ensure that all faculty, students, and staff work in a safe and productive environment.
-The office acts as the primary liaison between the university and federal, state, and local environmental health agencies, including Michigan Occupational Safety and Health Administration, U.S. Environmental Protection Agency and Michigan Department of Environmental Quality.
+The office acts as the primary liaison between the university and federal, state, and local environmental health agencies, including Michigan Occupational Safety and Health Administration, U.S. Environmental Protection Agency Michigan Department of Energy, Great Lakes and Environment and U.S. Nuclear Regulatory Commission.
 For more information, call 1-517-355-0153 or visit www.ehs.msu.edu.

 Conflict Disclosure and Management - provides guidance and assists researchers with identifying, disclosing and managing their conflicts.
 The unit provides training and reporting that is consistent with local, state, and federal regulations.
 For more information, email email@example.com or visit www.coi.msu.edu.